Even as other museums reopen, Smithsonian artifacts (and pandas) won’t be back on view for a while

 Feldman, the National Gallery’s director, said the experience gained from the summer and fall will make a spring reopening easier.

 “Everyone is eager to come back, eager to experience art and that togetherness and a sense of normalcy,” she said.
-“I had hoped [to reopen] mid-March and that didn’t happen.
+“I had hoped [to reopen] mid-March, and that didn’t happen.
 I do believe it’s getting really close.”

 The Smithsonian is on a massive search for six new museum directors.
 Their work could reshape the institution for generations.